Overcome the Two Main Obstacles to Reaching Your Goals

 Most of us don’t need new goals for the year.
 Really, we don’t.

-But we do need to continue to progress toward our current goals (and, hopefully even reach some).
-Additionally, we need to make some adjustments from the feedback we are receiving from “real life”.
+But we do need to continue to progress toward our current goals (and, hopefully reach some of them).
+Additionally, we need to make some adjustments from the feedback we are receiving from “real life.”

 In working with highly successful leaders for over two decades and interviewing them about what they believe contributed to their success, two principles rose to the top: